The Minority ReportSubscribe

 Each year, the Minority Report Fellowship program changes.
 Below, you'll find the benefits afforded to the Fellows last season.

 LAST SEASON'S BENEFITS

-1. Distribution to Agencies: The Minority Report was sent out to 11+ agents and managers at different companies from Anonymous Content to Paradigm to United Talent Agency.
+1. Distribution to Agencies: The Minority Report was sent out to over a dozen agents and managers at different companies from Anonymous Content to Paradigm to United Talent Agency.